saxomoose/ehb-pp2/README.md

 ### Upload a document

-A Librarian account has the possibility to upload new files.
+A Librarian has the possibility to upload new files.
 When uploading a document it is possible to add tags to the uploaded document.
 The content for the tags is pulled from a mySql table and added to the form. <br>
 <ul>
-        <li>Title, Language, Date Published, Issuer, Category, Keyword.</li><br>
+        <li>Title, Language, Date Published, Issuer, Category, Keyword.</li>
-        <li>These values are required to be entered by the Librarian to upload a document.</li><br>
+        <li>These values are required to be entered by the Librarian to upload a document.</li>
-        <li>A file can be uploaded, which must be pdf and max 2048kb.</li><br>
+        <li>A file can be uploaded, which must be pdf and max 2048kb.</li>
-        <li>A document is required for upload.</li><br>
+        <li>A document is required for upload.</li>
 </ul>

 ```php